umitbeniz/auto-delegation-stargaze-mainnet/README.md

 crontab should be the following:
 ```
-0 */3 * * * /delegate.sh
+0 */1 * * * /delegate.sh
 ```

-This crontab code means that provides to run the delegate.sh for every 3 hours.
+This crontab code means that provides to run the delegate.sh for every 1 hour.
 You can set it for whatever timing you want.

 An example output should be: